 Can CNC be abusive?

 No. CNC, when practiced ethically, is built upon consent, trust, and respect.
 It’s consensual and mutual.
-CNC is also with predefined boundaries that focus on the partners’ well-being.
+CNC also with predefined boundaries that focus on the partners’ well-being.
 It’s crucial to prioritize safety, emotional well-being, and mutual satisfaction in any CNC dynamic.

 CNC